DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Method

-A key observation in audio-guided video understanding is that \emph{speech is the primary semantic carrier}: audio boundaries (sentence pauses, topic transitions) often correspond to visual semantic transitions (scene changes, action shifts).
-This cross-modal correspondence is not coincidental---it reflects the underlying narrative structure shared by both modalities.
-Since audio and video tokens are temporally co-registered in the OmniLLM's time-window structure, temporal position serves as a valid proxy for semantic correspondence.
-We exploit this by using audio boundaries as the anchor signal to drive video segmentation---ensuring that both modalities are chunked along the same semantic structure.
-This design achieves \emph{explicit cross-modal semantic alignment} without any learned parameters, in contrast to the implicit and often misaligned segmentation produced by fixed step sizes.
+A key observation in audio-guided video understanding is that \emph{speech is a strong semantic carrier}: audio boundaries (sentence pauses, topic transitions) often provide useful cues for visual semantic transitions (scene changes, action shifts).
+We do not assume exact audio-visual boundary coincidence.
+Instead, since audio and video tokens are temporally co-registered in the OmniLLM's time-window structure, temporal position provides a practical proxy for transferring audio-derived structure to video tokens.
+We therefore use audio boundaries as a soft temporal prior for video segmentation.
+This replaces rigid fixed-step grouping with content-aware segments without adding learned parameters.

 \textbf{Temporal ratio mapping.} Given audio boundaries $\mathcal{B}_a$ detected on $N_a$ audio tokens, we project them onto video token indices via linear scaling: